Chapter 7:

 Reina.

-The name crept back like a thorn.
-He bit down until his jaw ached, hating the way it echoed louder than the rain in his head.
+He bit down until his jaw ached.
+That echo was louder than the drum of rain in his head.
 He told himself she didn’t matter in the end, that none of this mattered.
 His pace quickened anyway.

 He could see her face in his thoughts as clear as the red glow seeping through the windows.
+The halls were too still, too empty, as if the school itself had exhaled and never inhaled again.
+As if they were the only ones left.

-The thought sank like a stone in his gut.
+The thought sank in his gut.
 If survivors were so few, scattered and fading by the minute, what were the odds she was among them?
 He hated himself for even imagining it.
 He hated that worry had wormed in when it shouldn’t exist at all.
 And here he was, wasting time, chasing a ghost.

-His thoughts circled like vultures, picking at the same rotting carcass.
+He couldn’t explain it—no, that was a lie.
+He could.
+It was her fault, wasn’t it?
+Or maybe his.
+His thoughts circled, a vulture picking at the same rotting carcass.
 One moment he wanted to blame her for making him feel this way, for forcing herself into his life.
 The next, he despised himself for trying to pin it on her.
 Because who else had left the door cracked open for her to enter, if not him?

 It wasn’t supposed to be this way.
 None of this is supposed to be happening.